matthew-gaddes/SyInterferoPy/README.md

 <code>scene_centre = [(40.82, 14.43), 20]</code>
 ![03_DEM_cropped_to_area_of_interest_for_new_location_(Vesuvius](https://user-images.githubusercontent.com/10498635/81289455-5c6a0900-905e-11ea-904d-dff238823018.png)

-And convert the DEM into a topographically correlated APS:
+And convert the Campi Flegrei DEM into a topographically correlated APS:
 ![08_Topographically_correlated_APS](https://user-images.githubusercontent.com/10498635/81289548-84596c80-905e-11ea-8100-27d6e9c21c01.png)

 We can add deformation from a pont (Mogi) source at a latitude and longitude of our choice, and set its depth and volume change (in m):\